Molonglo Valley planning

 The purpose of the interim planning and design framework (PDF) is to facilitate capital works construction to support future land release in the Molonglo Valley stage 3 development area.
 Works include the construction of 900 metres of John Gorton Drive (Coppins Crossing Road), the John Gorton Drive/ William Hovell Drive intersection and a water main extension from Belconnen.
 The interim limited area PDF applies only to the capital works construction area, and no works will be undertaken outside the interim PDF area.

-A PDF for the entire Molonglo Valley Stage 3 area will be released in mid 2017 which will explain the location and layout of:
+A PDF for the entire Molonglo Valley Stage 3 area will be released by the end of 2017 which will explain the location and layout of:

 - future land uses such as housing, shops, schools and community facilities